Lam Cheuk-ting: Biography

+Legal cases

 2019 Yuen Long attack

 Lam was a victim of the Yuen Long attacks on 21 July 2019, when MTR passengers, journalists, and pro-democratic protesters were attacked by a mob of white-clad men.
 As a result, his mouth was wounded and he was treated with several stitches.
 Lam was streaming the violence on Facebook with his phone.

 A rally was held in Yuen Long alleging that Lam was responsible for the Yuen Long attack and accusing him of bringing protesters to Yuen Long.
 In response, Lam pointed out that video footage shows the men attacking people in Yuen Long long before he arrived in the town, and replied that "telling a lie a hundred times will not make it the truth".

 On 26 August 2020, Lam was arrested on charges of "rioting" for showing up in Yuen Long station on 21 July 2019, and "conspiring with others to damage property and obstructing the course of justice" in Tuen Mun on 6 July 2019.
 He was granted bail the same month, which was extended in December under condition of a ban on leaving Hong Kong.
 Prosecutors had cited the case of Ted Hui, without mentioning his name, as a reason for an increased risk that Lam would abscond.

 On 28 December, Lam was arrested for allegedly disclosing personal details of individuals under police investigation for their possible role in the Yuen Long attacks.
 In January 2022 he was sentenced to four months in prison upon having been found guilty of disclosing the identity of a police superintendent under investigation.

+Hong Kong 47

 Lam was again arrested on 6 January 2021 as part of the 2021 arrests of Hong Kong pro-democracy primaries participants.
 In May 2021, a representative of Lam said that Lam and eight other people who had been injured in the Yuan Long attack had decided to drop the civil lawsuit against Police Commissioner Chris Tang that they had filed in January 2020 in relation to the attack, citing the legal fees; his lawyer Albert Ho said that Lam felt "very tired having to attend all these [multiple charges]".
+On 30 May 2024, Lam was found guilty of subversion, along with 13 other defendants.